Authentication & Rate Limits

 Every request to the Flxpoint API carries a single token in the X-API-TOKEN header.
 There are three token types — Account, Source, and Channel — each with a different scopeWhat the token is allowed to doA token's scope is the set of endpoints and resources it can hit.
 Account tokens have the broadest scope; Source / Channel tokens are deliberately narrow so a leak doesn't expose the whole workspace. and its own rate-limit bucketEach token tracks its own 2-req/s budgetRate limits are per token, not per account.
 If you have 5 Source tokens and one Account token, that's 6 separate 2-req/s buckets — 12 req/s aggregate.
 They never share or steal from each other..

 Biggest source of 401 errors: using the wrong token type.
 An Account token isn't a superset of Source / Channel tokens — each type is scoped to specific endpoints.
-One support ticket traced 7,000 failed requests to a single mismatch before it was caught.
+A single token-type mismatch can silently fail thousands of requests before anyone notices.
 The token matrix below shows which token you need per resource.

 The request header